agronholm/apscheduler/README.rst

 Among other things, APScheduler can be used as a cross-platform, application specific replacement to platform specific schedulers, such as the cron daemon or the Windows task scheduler.
 Please note, however, that APScheduler is **not** a daemon or service itself, nor does it come with any command line tools.
 It is primarily meant to be run inside existing applications.
-That said, there's nothing to stop you from using APScheduler to build a scheduler service or to run a dedicated process for APScheduler.
-In fact, several users have reportedly already done so and the :class:`~apscheduler.schedulers.blocking.BlockingScheduler` class was made specifically for that purpose.
+That said, APScheduler does provide some building blocks for you to build a scheduler service or to run a dedicated scheduler process.

 APScheduler has three built-in scheduling systems you can use:

-* Cron-style scheduling
+* Cron-style scheduling (with optional start/end times)
-* Interval-based execution (runs jobs on even intervals)
+* Interval-based execution (runs jobs on even intervals, with optional start/end times)
 * One-off delayed execution (runs jobs once, on a set date/time)

 You can mix and match scheduling systems and the backends where the jobs are stored any way you like.